abumsd7/abumsd7.github.io/_posts/2025-08-06-Marriage-Information-September4.md

 Some friends messaged me then - thank you for your curiosity.
 I appreciate your effort.

+I know the questions that's on your mind - When was this wedding planned?
+Why I was late to inform?
+There are no specific reasons.
+I was being too much of a procrastinator and overthinking about this, that's all.
+I regret the delay, but I must do the duty of informing to the people who know me.
+This is what that led me to here.
+A blog post with a lot of details.

 Let's skip the niceties - you must have scanned an invite and may have already known.
 If not, here's the digital invite.
 It's simple and conveys the necessary information.

 {% pdf "/files/pdf/Invite_Sept4.pdf" width=350px height=600px no_link %}